brimdata/zed/docs/zed/README.md

 zed load -user user@example.com -message "new version of prod dataset" ...
 ```
 If these fields are not specified, then the Zed system will fill them in
-with the user obtained from the session and a message that is desciptive
+with the user obtained from the session and a message that is descriptive
 of the action.

 The `date` field here is used by the Zed lake system to do time travel